If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 You will have to type the full word

 yes to proceed.
 This will create the encryption keys between the the hosts.

 You now opened a way for people to log in to your computer.
-If someone would now your password, or simply brute force it, he could break in your computer en start pulling of nasty shit.
+If someone knows your password, or simply brute force it, they could break in your computer.
 It is very recommended to at least start reading configure openSSH.
-Here you can learn how to set different security setting and where to look for more.
+Here you can learn how to set different security settings and where to look for more.